kutsyk/LaTEX/README.md

 ![Math formulas](/git-img/set-form.PNG)

-Now, you can simply run convertion and explore the result.
+Now, you can simply run convertion and use XML file for your porpouses.

 ### Results